 - Preference will be given to a PhD student; if no PhD student qualifies, MA students writing a thesis will be considered for the award

 - The recipient may use the award to defray any expenses related to research for either a dissertation or master’s thesis.
 These expenses include travel to archives, entrance fees, copying, and any living expenses incurred while doing research.

 - Recipients may also use the award to cover living expenses during the writing phase.
 These expenses may cover research and writing materials and living costs (rent, utilities, etc.).

 The Department of History Department Awards committee will determine the amount of the award based on the applicant’s proposed budget.
 The maximum award is $10,000.
 The funds will be applied to the recipient’s PAWS account.
-The grant will pay off any outstanding balances in the account, with the remaining funds delivered via a UWM check.
+The grant will first pay off any outstanding balances in the account, with the remaining funds refunded to the student via a check.

 Departmental Research Travel Support